Gankra/thesis/thesis.md

 ```

 On its own, this is pretty great: no dangling pointers without the need for
 garbage collection!
-However when combined with an affine type system
+When combined with an affine type system
 we get something even more powerful than garbage collection.
 For instance, if
 you close a file in a garbage collected language, there is nothing to prevent
 old pointers to the file from continuing to work with it.
 One must guard for
 this at runtime.
 In Rust, this is simply not a concern:
 it's statically impossible.
 Closing the file destroys it, and that means all
 pointers must be gone.
+Affinity is therefore a paranoid solution to using things
+in the wrong order.

 Unfortunately, this doesn't solve problems like iterator invalidation.
 When an
 iterator is invalidated, the collection it was pointing to wasn't *destroyed*,